Last updated on September 27, 2023

 Will Two-Headed Giant Ever Come to MTG Arena?

 There hasn't ever been official confirmation, but Wizards has mentioned that a multiplayer format isn’t off the table for Arena.
 Unfortunately, I don’t see Two-Headed Giant coming anytime soon considering the digital platform’s current capabilities.
 There are a lot of missing pieces that need to be added before 2HG could work on MTGA.
 But who knows!
 Maybe WotC will surprise us in the future.

 Territorial Kavu | Illustration by E. M. Gist

 Arena is currently designed for 1v1 matches, not multiplayer games.
 There’s no sign that the application can handle more than 1v1 at this point, or that anything is going to change on that front anytime soon.
 For more on this, see our article on Commander in MTGA.

 Arena has one life counter for each player, and you can only view one hand of cards at a time.
 WotC would need to add synchronization between teammates and code abilities to affect either the whole team or individual players based on the format’s particular rules.

 Communication between players is another issue.
 Some amount of coordination (and perhaps even bonding?) is required between you and your teammate.
-Right now there is no in-game chat functionality (either text or voice based), so some mechanism would need to be invented to facilitate team strategy and communication.
+Right now there is no way to add opponents as friends or in-game chat functionality (either text or voice based), so some mechanism would need to be invented to facilitate team strategy and communication.

 MTGA might have the best aesthetics, but it’s limited (even when compared to MTGO) when it comes to multiplayer functionality.
 If WotC wants to introduce any formats that go beyond 1v1, they’ve got quite a massive amount of development work ahead of them.